-Africa's confirmed COVID-19 infection numbers are quickly rising, as testing increases.
-This includes South Africa and Egypt, which represent New Zealand's key export markets on the continent.
+Key African export markets for New Zealand, including South Africa and Egypt, have been seriously affected by the COVID-19 pandemic.
 See this dashboard by Africa's Centres for Disease Control and Prevention (CDC) for live updates.

 Economic impacts are expected to be significant for those countries with economies reliant on industrial commodities, particularly oil (Nigeria), as well as tourism (Egypt).
 The lag impact of China's COVID-19 response, given China's significance as a two-way trade partner across African markets, will also have an ongoing effect.